cathxrsis/cathxrsis.github.io/posts/2023-03-01-A-Category-Of-Systems-0.md

 First Class Constraints

- : The Curry-Howard-Lambek isomorphism proves that Category Theory, Depenedent Type Theory (Martin-Löf) and Constructive Logic are one and the same.
+ : The Curry-Howard-Lambek isomorphism proves that Category Theory, Dependent Type Theory (Martin-Löf) and Constructive Logic are one and the same.
 What does this mean for us?
-No dichotomy between contraint and modelling language.
+No dichotomy between constraint and modelling language.
 Instead of needing UML and OCL, we get one neat complete package.

 First Class Views